datasweet/kibana-datasweet-formula/docs/index.md

 # Datasweet Formula

-Datasweet Formula makes it possible to calculate a metric in real time, based on any existing metrics, in a Kibana standard vizualisation.
+Datasweet Formula makes it possible to calculate a metric in real time, based on any existing metrics, in a Kibana standard visualization.
 It allows to create pretty much any calculation, from simple ratios to more complex, chained treatments.

 ![tutorial-datasweet-formula](img/tutorial-datasweet-formula.gif)